LearnWeb3DAO/Flow-Track/Advanced-Cadence-TaskTracker-Contract.md

 This time, we're actually using the `prepare` phase of the transaction.
 We use the `createTaskList` function to create a new `TaskList` resource and 'move' it into the `myTaskList` variable.

 Then, we use `acct.save` to write data in our Account Storage, and 'move' the resource from `myTaskList` into Account Storage, at the `/storage/MyTaskList` path.
+The `log` command will print the passed value into the console for visual feedback.

 Later on, in any other transaction, we can use `acct.load` to load the resource from our storage, and do whatever we want with it.
 We will use this to add/delete tasks in our Task List shortly.